 Services are offered to the various categories of physical impairments, which may be consequent to disorders ranging from congenital, birth injuries, infective, metabolic, traumatic, hereditary or degenerative due to the aging process.

-- Neurological viz.
-Hemiplegia, Head injuries, Parkinsonism, Multiple Sclerosis, Peripheral neuropathies, Motor neuron diseases, Spinal cord injuries.
+2. Neurological viz.
+Stroke, Head injuries, Parkinsonism, Multiple Sclerosis, Peripheral neuropathies, Motor neuron diseases, Spinal cord injuries.